 Headlamps are very useful because they, unlike flashlights, allow you to use your hands freely for other things (reading the map, getting things out of the backpack etc.) while you are illuminating the surroundings.

-Headlamps differ by features – some merely have an on/off button while others feature different modes, adaptive lighting, battery level indicators etc. Before buying a headlamp consider how much you would actually use a certain feature –if you for example mainly use a headlamp for around-the-camp activities you don’t need many advanced features which can significantly increase the price.
+Headlamps differ by features – some merely have an on/off button while others feature different modes, adaptive lighting, battery level indicators etc. Before buying a headlamp consider how much you would actually use a certain feature –if you for example mainly use a headlamp for around-the-camp activities you don’t need a lot of advanced features – as these tend to significantly increase the price.
 Nevertheless, we do recommend buying a headlamp with replaceable batteries and a button lock feature.

 Some headlamps use disposable batteries while others come with rechargeable batteries.
 If you are buying a headlamp that uses rechargeable batteries, check that it also works with disposable batteries – on long hiking trips it’s easier to carry additional batteries with you than a (heavy) power bank or a solar charger.
 Headlamps for hiking in cold conditions typically have a detachable battery compartment so that you can store the batteries in your jacket’s pocket where they stay warm.
 This increases the battery life and reduces the weight carried on the head.
 The button lock feature is also very useful because it prevents the headlamp from accidentally turning on while you are not using it.
 When a headlamp is running low on battery, the brightness and beam distance normally decrease.
 However, some high-quality headlamps use different technologies (like for example Petzl’s Constant Lighting technology) to provide stable brightness until the battery is completely emptied.